 Fargo in North Dakota is a city with an interesting history and great sights.
 Founded in 1871, Fargo began as a small settlement where the Northern Pacific Railroad crossed the Red River.
 It was named after William G. Fargo, a director of the Northern Pacific Railroad and co-founder of Wells Fargo Express Company.
 Hereafter the city quickly grew from a rough frontier town into a bustling hub of commerce and industry.
 By the end of the 1800s, Fargo had established itself as a centre in the region, attracting settlers with the promise of fertile farmland in the Red River Valley.

 Fargo’s early growth was not without challenges.
 The young city was hit by a devastating fire in 1893, that swept through the city and destroyed much of the downtown area.
-Fargo kind as rose from the ashes when the Fargoans rebuilt their city with even greater determination.
+Fargo kind of rose from the ashes when the Fargoans rebuilt their city with even greater determination.
 The new buildings, designed by talented regional architects, gave Fargo a more attractive and more modern period appearance, and a lot of the structures from those days are still standing today as a witness of the strong spirit.

 A tour in Fargo will normally start with a walk on N Broadway in the historic downtown area.
 It is a charming street where old and new architecture stand side by side, and this is the place for some of the most well-know heritage buildings in the city.
 One of the most iconic structures in Fargo is the Fargo Theatre, built in 1926 on N Broadway.
 The place is a masterpiece of an art deco movie theater, which is renovated to former glory and active as one of the cultural hubs in Fargo.
 A bit to the south, you can see the Black Building from 1931, which was North Dakota’s tallest building for five years, until the state Capitol in Bismarck was completed.